The Crown of the Kings

-Korona królów (The Crown of the Kings) is a Polish historical drama series.
+The Crown of the Kings (Polish: Korona królów) is a Polish historical soap opera.
 Aired from January 1, 2018, on TVP1.
-The show is a biographical story about the reign of: King Casimir III the Great (seasons 1–2), Queen Jadwiga and King Władysław II Jagiełło as co-rulers (season 3), and then Jagiełło as the sole ruler (season 4) of the Kingdom of Poland.
+The show is a biographical story about the reign of: King Casimir III the Great (seasons 1–2), Queen Jadwiga and King Władysław II Jagiełło as co-rulers (season 3), and then Jagiełło as the sole ruler (seasons 4–5) of the Kingdom of Poland.
 The series tells the story of the monarchy in Poland in the 14th and 15th century.

 Plot

 Season 1

-The first season shows events from 1325 to 1339, showing the last years of King Władysław the Elbow-high's reign and the beginnings of the rule of Casimir the Great.
+The first season depicts events from 1325–1339, showing the last years of King Władysław the Elbow-high's reign and the beginnings of the rule of King Casimir the Great.
 It focuses on his first marriage with Queen Aldona Anna of Lithuania and relationship with mother - Queen Hedvig of Kalisz.
 Season ends in 1339, the year of death of Aldona and Hedvig.

 Season 2

 The second season starts three years after events of first season's finale and shows events from years 1342–1370.
 It shows the threads of three castles: Wawel, Visegrad and Świdnica.
 The story of King Casimir III the Great and his second wife Queen Adelaide of Hesse, is extended of threads of his sister - Elizabeth of Poland, Queen of Hungary, her son King Louis the Great and his nephew - Duke Bolko II the Small, his wife Agnes von Habsburg and niece Anna of Świdnica, future empress.
 Season shows also bigamic marriages of Casimir with Christina Rokiczana and Hedwig of Sagan, during Queen Adelaide's life.
 The action of the final episode takes place in 1374, four years after Casimir's death, when Jadwiga of Poland is born.